Key Trailer Inspection Points

 November 4, 2019

-For many boaters, the boat trailer is a critical part of the boating equation.
-However, in many case, it’s the boat that gets all of the attention and maintenance, while the trailer and its many components go ignored—until it’s too late!
-In this post we’ll examine some key trailer components to inspect before hitting the road this season.
+For many boaters, the trailer is a critical part of the boating equation.
+However, in many case, it’s the boat that gets all of the attention and maintenance, while the trailer and its many components are ignored—until it’s too late!
+In this post we’ll examine some key trailer components to inspect.

 16 Trailer Inspection Points:

 1. Coupler: Check the coupler and latch for smooth operation.
 Periodically grease the latch and coupler spring.

 2. Safety chains/cable: A weak link in your safety chains or rusted cables could prove disastrous should the coupler detach on the highway.
 Spring for some new chains and cables if the old ones have deteriorated to the point where the metal is flaking off and wearing thin.